 - Faculty appointments cannot be dependent upon receipt of this award

-- Junior faculty physician candidates should have completed training in a specialty or subspecialty and be board-eligible or -certified.
+- Junior faculty physician candidates should have completed training in a specialty or subspecialty and be board-eligible or board-certified.

 - Non-physician candidates must have a PhD

-- Must be a U.S. citizen or permanent U.S. residents at the time of application
+- Must be a U.S. citizen or permanent U.S. resident at the time of application

 - Individuals on temporary or student visas are not eligible

 - Current and former program directors or principal investigators on NIH research project (RO1), program project (P01), center grants (P50), other career development awards (K awards), or the equivalent are not eligible

 - Current and former program directors or principal investigators of an NIH small grant (R03), exploratory/developmental grant (R21), dissertation award (R36) or SBIR/STTR (R41, R42, R43, R44) are eligible